Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-The largest general limitation of existing biofluid-based assessments is that the most effective require an invasively-collected biosample.
-Methods that indicate in-body status of a micronutrient often utilize a blood sample for analysis.
-Clinical research on micronutrients suggests that sweat and saliva may not accurately reflect micronutrient status compared to blood, yet many methods continue to overlook this discrepancy.
-We also observe that biofluid-based assessments are also more specialized in nature.
-Frequently, a bespoke assay, device, or sensor is implemented for the assessment of only a single micronutrient.
-This is understandable considering the inherent difficulties in detecting and quantifying micronutrients that have unique metabolic pathways, are present in such limited quantities, and play different roles in bodily function.
-We find that current methods do not consistently test the clinical biomarker for a given micronutrient (e.g. measuring Vitamin D via calciol instead of the gold-standard calcidiol/25(OH)D).
-Even when the proper biomarker is targeted, the device itself may be evaluated on concentration intervals that are not pertinent to the spectrum of deficiency to excess (e.g. the linear range of a sensor may be able to indicate sufficient status, but the LoD is too high to infer deficiency).
-Some research fails to include a clinically-relevant biochemical test (e.g. ELISA or HPLC) for their target micronutrient as a scientific control.
-Such oversights actively limit the clinical value, and therefore the real-world utility, of the proposed solution.
-Therefore, we have taken note of when this is the case, both in the main body of the text and the above tables.
+On the topic of commercialization, we posit that the lack of commercial, multiplexed, or PoC technologies for micronutrient assessment is a result of both the ingrained reliance on laboratory blood testing within health care institutions as well as the expensive and thorough human subjects evaluations necessary to bring an effective assessment technique to market.
+We find that current methods do not consistently test the clinical biomarker for a given micronutrient (e.g. measuring vitamin D via calciol instead of the optimal reference standard calcidiol a.k.a.
+25(OH)D).
+Even when the proper biomarker is examined, the device itself may be evaluated on concentration intervals that are not pertinent to the clinical spectrum of deficiency to excess (e.g. the linear range of a sensor may be able to indicate sufficient status, but the LoD is too high to infer deficiency).
+Again, we recognize that some methods are specifically designed to accurately detect a deficient status in a resource-constrained environment, or assess micronutrients where excess does not pose a significant health risk.
+In these cases, a lack of sensitivity in the upper spectrum is less of an issue.
+Some research fails to include a clinically relevant biochemical test (e.g. ELISA or HPLC) for their target micronutrient as a scientific control.
+By contrast, a non-clinically relevant biochemical test either does not follow best practices in clinical nutrition, targets an alternative biomarker, or uses an alternative process from what is typically considered acceptable in modern clinical practice.
+Such a non-clinically relevant test can also simply rely upon supplementation rather than any substantive evaluation of micronutrient status (see below).
+Each of these oversights actively limits the clinical value, and therefore the real-world utility, of the proposed solution.